Lead Opinion

 A: Ninety-six I think it was maybe.

-Q: And you went to court for that and that—at that time?
+Q: And you went to court for that and that — at that time?

 A: Uh-huh.

 We first consider whether the defendant has demonstrated that the prosecutor erred by attempting to introduce evidence that was clearly inadmissible as substantive evidence.
 Because Fields did not object, we review the alleged misconduct under a plain error standard.
-Ramey, 721 N.W.2d at 302.
-At the time of Fields’ trial,
+Ramey,

-Specific instances of the conduct of a witness, for the purpose of attacking or supporting the witness‘[s] credibility, other than conviction of crime as provided in Rule 609, may not be proved by extrinsic evidence.
-They may, however, in the discretion of the court, if probative of truthfulness or untruthfulness, be inquired into on cross-examination of the witness (1) concerning the witness‘[s] character for truthfulness or untruthfulness * * *.
+Specific instances of the conduct of a witness, for the purpose of attacking or supporting the witnesses] credibility, other than conviction of crime as provided in Rule 609, may not be proved by extrinsic evidence.
+They may, however, in the discretion of the court, if probative of truthfulness or untruthfulness, be inquired into on cross-examination of the witness (1) concerning the witnesses] character for truthfulness or untruthfulness * * *.

 The rule requires that the conduct at issue be “probative of truthfulness or untruthfulness.”
 We have held that evidence of commission of a theft, while not directly involving false statement or dishonesty, may be admitted in the discretion of the district court as evidence of truthfulness or untruthfulness.
 See State v.
-Clark, 296 N.W.2d 359, 367-68 (Minn.1980) (holding admission of evidence of auto theft not resulting in a conviction was proper under
+Clark,

 [T]he prosecutor in a criminal case generally may not cross-examine a defendant or defense witness pursuant to Minn.
 R. Evid.
-608(b) about prior misconduct unless (a) the prosecutor has given the defense notice of intent to cross-examine pursuant to the rule, (b) the prosecutor is able to provide the trial court with sufficient evidentiary support justifying the cross-examination, and (c) the prosecutor establishes that
+608(b) about prior misconduct unless (a) the prosecutor has given the defense notice of intent to cross-examine pursuant to the rule, (b) the prosecutor is able to provide the trial court with sufficient evidentiary support justifying the cross-examination, and (c) the prosecutor establishes thatthe probative value of the cross-examination outweighs its potential for creating unfair prejudice to the defendant.

 III.

 Fields argues that the prosecutor committed misconduct during closing argument by vouching for the credibility of witnesses and by misstating the burden of proof by suggesting that Fields could not explain why K.W. would lie about the rape.
 The court of appeals stated that “statements made by the prosecutor * * * arguably shifted the burden to appellant to prove that he was not guilty.”
-Fields, 2006 WL 463524, at *7.
-However, the court did not explicitly conclude that the prosecutor‘s closing argument was improper, saying only that the argument “standing alone, would not warrant reversal.”
-Id.
+Fields,

 In sum, for all of the foregoing reasons, we hold that the court of appeals erred when it held that numerous errors were committed and that the combined effect of these errors was prejudicial.